Animiral/go-strength-model/README.md

 ## Strength Model Calculation

-Once the strength model is trained, we can apply it to a dataset by invoking modified KataGo as above, with the `-strengthmodel` parameter:
+Once the strength model is trained, we can apply it to a dataset by invoking the script `eval.py`.

 ```
-$ STRENGTH_MODEL=path/to/strengthmodel.bin.gz
+$ LIST=csv/games_labels.csv
-$ CONFIG=configs/analysis_example.cfg
+$ FEATUREDIR=path/to/featurecache
-$ LISTFILE=csv/games_judged.csv
+$ MODELFILE=path/to/strengthmodel.pth
 $ OUTFILE=csv/games_strmodel.csv

-$ FEATUREDIR=path/to/featurecache
-$ katago rating_system -strengthmodel $STRENGTH_MODEL -config $CONFIG -list $LISTFILE -outlist $OUTFILE -featuredir $FEATUREDIR -set V
+python3 python/model/eval.py "$LIST" "$FEATUREDIR" "$MODELFILE" --outfile "$OUTFILE" --setmarker V
 ```

-The `-featuredir` is again mandatory and the output file is a valid rating calculation file.
+The output file contains the games from the list that match the given set marker, extended by new columns for predicted ratings and score.

 ## Rating the Rating Systems